DataDanD/Cancer-Capstone-Portfolio/FeatureInfo.md

 ## Meet (some of) the Lucky Features

-Links will take you to on a trip to Jupyter Notebooks where we can explore one file at a time before the merge.
+Links in section will take you to on a trip to Jupyter Notebooks where we can explore one file at a time before the merge.

 ### SEER: Cancer + Census